JoshRod2483/FrameAdder2024SpringSec1/README.md

-# FrameAdder2024SpringSec1
-Allows you to increase or decrease the gap between frames in maya
+Allows you to increase or decrease the gap between frames in Maya
+1. drag the installation into Maya
+2. select an object that has keyframes
+3. in the time slider, hover over the keyframe from where you want to add or remove frames
+4. press the add or remove buttons to add or remove a frame between the keyframe you are on and the keyframe that follows